-That’s why I chose to learn from some of the launch sequences recommended by Teachable, an online course creation platform that’s seen thousands of course launches, as opposed to reading content from someone who has launched a course or two of their own with moderate success.
+That’s why I chose to learn from some of the launch sequences recommended by Podia or Teachable, online course creation platforms that’s seen thousands of course launches, as opposed to reading content from someone who has launched a course or two of their own with moderate success.

 What questions are people seeking answers to (the most) regarding my topics?